AdamAdamO/elm-time-travel/README.md

 [![Build Status](https://travis-ci.org/jinjor/elm-time-travel.svg)](https://travis-ci.org/jinjor/elm-time-travel)

-This is a fork of jinjor's elm-time-travel upgraded to work with elm 0.19.
+This is a fork of the excellent jinjor's elm-time-travel updated to work with elm 0.19.
 An experimental debugger for Elm.
 See [DEMO](http://jinjor.github.io/elm-time-travel/)

 ## How to use